vlopez0392/NodeJS/Section13/189_Versioning_Node_APIs/189_Versioning_Node_APIs.md

 ### Versioning APIs

 What does versioning an API mean?
 All this means is grouping the routers of an API under a specific version path (e.g. /v1, /v2, etc) and keeping old versions around after adding a new version.
 We may choose to deprecate support for a version and tell users support will stop.
-V

 Versioning allows users of our API to gradually move to the new version of the API while offering support for a while to the old versions of the API.
 As authors of the API we want to avoid users updating all at once potentially breaking their applications in the process.